eloitanguy/wikidiver/README.md

 In order to obtain all the dataset files, you can run the included code below or download the files from [google drive](https://drive.google.com/drive/folders/1bHteMXBDD0UJ1r-t4aXfWx7Rkj0ag4JY?usp=sharing).

+This repo uses spacy's 'en' model, please download it using:

+    python -m spacy download en

 #### Obtaining verbs

 We take the aliases of the wikidata-vitals relations from [TorchKGE](https://torchkge.readthedocs.io/en/latest/).